seishun/node-steam-trade/README.md

 Presses the big green "Make Trade" button.
 Will silently fail if either side is not ready.

 ## cancel([callback])
 Cancels the trade.
-You will still receive the 'end' event.
+Stops polling if succeeds, so no 'end' event will be emitted.

 # Events